openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

 Finally, think about access to the network or internet during your workshop and if you
       should provide necessary software by passing around USB keys?
 This is something the conference organization can help you with, of course!
-But you will have to let us know in time¦
+But you will have to let us know in timeâ€¦

 ### Tip